Solarworld solar panels review

 Overall Rating From 20 Reviews:

 Solarworld is a German manufacturer of tier one solar panels.
 All Solarworld panels have a 10 year product warranty.
-They also have a 25 year product warranty, except the Bisun panel which has one of 30 years.
+They also have a 25 year performance warranty, except for their Bisun panel which has a performance warranty of 30 years.
 All Solarworld panels are certified as corrosion resistant and so are suitable for installation near the sea.
-They do not have an Australian office which means the company that imports the panels is responsible for their product and performance warranties..
+They do not have an Australian office which means the company that imports the panels is responsible for their product and performance warranties.

 Solarworld’s production capacity at the end of 2016 was roughly 1.4 gigawatts.
 This is about one fifth the production of the world’s largest manufacturer, Jinko Solar, which produced approximately 6.6 gigawatts in 2016.

 Solarworld manufactures in two locations in Germany.
 In Arnstadt in Thuringia they have the production capacity to produce 500 megawatts of silicon ingots, 700 megawatts of solar cells, and 200 megawatts of solar panels.
-It is unlikely they are very clumsy and manage to drop and break 500 megawatts of solar cells a year, so these are probably used in their other site in Fierberg to produce panels there.
+The solar cells that aren't used to make panels there are presumably sent to their other panel manufacturing site in Fierberg.

 On their website Solarworld claims to have had 40 years experience.
-That’s a pretty neat trick considering the company was only formed in 1998.
-Rather than claiming to have invented a solar powered time machine they say they have assimilated the experience of the United States STI company founded in 1975.
-This seems like a bit of a stretch to me and unnecessary, as they’ve been making solar panels for longer than the large majority of companies.
+That’s a neat trick considering the company was only formed in 1998.
+Rather than claiming to have invented a solar powered time machine, they say they have assimilated the experience of the United States STI company founded in 1975.
+This seems like a bit of a stretch to me.
+It's also unnecessary, as they’ve been making solar panels for longer than the large majority of panel manufacturers.

 Solarworld has gone from success to failure more than once.
 Their share prices tanked in 2006, they almost went bust in 2013, and currently their financial position is gloomy despite having increased production in 2016.
 In October 2016 they announced they would not meet their revenue forecast for that year and the month before they announced they would lay off 500 workers.